Division HEART Standard

 The HEART Standard’s core layers — MAP-States, Behavioral Oracle, BGF, HVC, Guardians — are identical across every Division.
 What a Division provides is the domain context that makes those layers operational for a specific area of human life.

-Think of it this way: BGF asks whether an AI system recognizes human sovereignty.
+Think of it this way: BGF asks whether an AI system recognizes human authority and self-determination.
 That question is universal.
-What sovereignty means in the domain of attention is different from what it means in the domain of child development or ecological systems.
+What self-determination requires in the domain of attention is different from what it requires in the domain of child development or ecological systems.
 A Division answers the “what does this mean here?” question for each domain without changing the governance architecture itself.

 Each Division instantiates seven components: